 Commissioner Robert F. Stuart Biography

-Robert has served as the Executive Director of the Christian Service Center since 1995.
+Robert served as the Executive Director of the Christian Service Center from 1995 to 2020.
 The Center is the result of a collaborative outreach of the downtown Orlando churches and first opened its doors on June 1, 1971.
 Since their inception, the Christian Service Center has provided the most vulnerable populations of Central Florida with various programs designed to meet physical, emotional and spiritual needs, regardless of race, religion or gender.
-Millions of men, women and children have been served from the Center’s three locations in Downtown Orlando, West Orange County and Winter Park.
+Millions of men, women and children have been served from the Center’s three locations in downtown Orlando, West Orange County and Winter Park.
 Their Love Pantry program has been implemented in more than 60 Orange County Schools to help children and families receive an emergency food supply right from their school.

-Commissioner Stuart is a graduate of the University of Florida and has been married to his college sweetheart, Ann, for 42 years.
+Commissioner Stuart is a graduate of the University of Florida and has been married to his college sweetheart, Ann, for 46 years.
 They have two grown children, Maribeth and Robert, Jr., and five grandchildren.
 He is active at Church on the Drive in College Park.
-He also continues to umpire baseball throughout Central Florida, and has umpired in two Little League World Series Tournaments (1996, 2005).